Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-registry-management-generic-mqtt.md

 {
   "status": 400,
   "traceId": "<trace-id>",
-  "receiver": "sysop",
+  "receiver": "<receiver-system-identifier>",
-  "payload": "System(s) not exists: alert-consumer1, alert-consumer2"
+  "payload": {
+    "errorMessage": "Duplicated system name: AlertConsumer1",
+    "errorCode": 400,
+    "exceptionType": "INVALID_PARAMETER",
+    "origin": "arrowhead/serviceregistry/management/system-update"
   }
+}
 ```

 ### system-remove

-The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a List<[Name](../primitives.md#name)> which contains the names of the systems to delete.
+The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a List<[SystemName](../primitives.md#systemname)> which contains the names of the systems to delete.

 ```
 arrowhead/serviceregistry/management/system-remove